shen-ee/Rush-Diving/index.md

 * Fix the Fog & background story related to dragon/landing story or change game mechanics.
 (Discuss needed)
 * Group discussion & discuss with professor, make a task list based on priority

+### Dev Week 6 (11.7-11.13)
+What have we achieved:

+What are the challenges we are facing:

+What we are planning to do next:

 ## Team Resources
 * Design Document: [**Link**](https://docs.google.com/document/d/19N5vguExpMt9sz03MD6xMC7tzFUjFZfkoN-_O45qTAE/edit) [**Download**](RushDiving-disign doc.docx)